 Avoid buying any paper at all by upcycling a paper bag you may already have at home, and securing with fabric ribbon or kitchen twine.

 - Cut your paper bag open down one side, cut off the bottom and lay flat with the printed side up (so it will be on the inside when wrapped).
 Trim to the appropriate size for your gift, if needed.

 - Place your gift in the centre and use the no tape wrapping method described above.

 - Forego a card or gift tag by writing directly on the paper!

 Wrap with part of the gift

 What if you wrapped your gift WITH your gift?
-Our Ardent Earth Upcycled coffee sack baskets make great gift baskets too!
+Our upcycled coffee sack baskets make great gift baskets too!
 There is certainly less mystery with this method, but it can be a great option.